eduvpn/documentation/RADIUS.md

 In order to make a particular user an "administrator" in the portal, see [PORTAL_ADMIN](PORTAL_ADMIN.md).

-**NOTE**: RADIUS integration does NOT work the same way as "eduroam" authentication.
-The VPN portal handles the user's credentials in plain text!
+**NOTE**: RADIUS integration does NOT support PEAP/TTLS, plaintext authentication ONLY!, RADIUS servers used for eduroam authentication will typically be configured with PEAP/TTLS, as plaintext authentication is not supported for 802.1X.

 # Configuration